apache/airflow/docs/concepts.rst

 isn't defined.
 The get function will throw a ``KeyError`` if the variable doesn't exist and no default is provided.

+In the UI, setting a variable to '' is equivalent to not setting the variable at all (i.e. getValue will return None rather than '').

 You can use a variable from a jinja template with the syntax :

 .. code:: bash